Grinch: In popular culture

 The Grinch has become an anti-icon of Christmas and the winter holidays, as a symbol of those who despise the holiday, much in the same nature as the earlier character of Ebenezer Scrooge.
 Over the years, the Grinch has appeared on various forms of memorabilia such as Christmas ornaments, plush dolls, and various clothing items.
 The grumpy, anti-holiday spirit of the character has led to the everyday term "Grinch" coming to refer to a person opposed to Christmas time celebrations or to someone with a coarse, greedy attitude.
 In 2002, TV Guide ranked The Grinch number 5 on its "50 Greatest Cartoon Characters of All Time" list.

 He also made a brief appearance on the television in both Home Alone and Home Alone 2: Lost in New York.

 The Grumple is a green monster featured in the Christmas special "Kill Gil, Volumes I & II" of The Simpsons.
 He is a parody of the Grinch and is voiced by Hank Azaria.

 In The Fairly OddParents episode, "Merry Wishmas", Timmy Turner, Santa Claus, and the elves watch "How the Grump Stole Wishmas", a parody of the Grinch.

+In an episode of Tiny Toon Adventures, a parody of the Grinch was voiced by Homer Simpson's voice actor Dan Castellaneta.

+The Grinch also appeared as a cameo in Robot Chicken, voiced by the series creator Seth Green.

+The Grinch also appeared as a cameo in Mad, voiced by Stephen Stanton.

+In Family Guy, the Grinch made a cameo appearance, voiced by Wally Wingert.

 In the season 19 Christmas special "The Grounch" of American Dad!, Roger turns into a Grinch-esque monster due to observing 1 year straight of celibacy and proceeds to steal the coital paraphernalia at a sex party.
 During his thieving rampage, a parody of "You're a Mean One, Mr. Grinch" plays, acknowledging that this plot line is, in fact, a parody.

 In the early hours of Christmas Eve 2018, a group of climbers put a giant Santa hat on Antony Gormley's colossal Angel of the North statue (20 metres; 66' high, wingspan 54 metres; 177') near Gateshead, north England.
 They had attempted to do this, unsuccessfully, for several Christmases.
 In the early hours of December 29, the pranksters returned, one of them dressed as the Grinch and the others as Santa Claus, and the Grinch "stole" Santa's hat.

-Starting in 2021, a popular meme depicted a blue version of the Grinch (known as "The Blinch") smiling, with text stating that his smile was a result of having 'knee surgery tomorrow'.
+Starting in 2021, a popular meme depicted a blue version of the Grinch (known as "The Blinch") smiling, with text stating that his smile was a result of having "knee surgery tomorrow".
 The meme gained increased popularity in 2024.

 A creature based on The Grinch, known as "The Gooch", was added to Grand Theft Auto Online in the 2022 holiday update.
 The creature appears in green smoke, robbing players of money and any items in their inventories.
 Defeating the creature grants the player an outfit similar to that of the Grinch.